sophdubs/tinyapp/README.md

   - All helper functions have been factored out to their own file and fully tested.
 - I created a custom middleware, ensureCredentialsPresent, to handle incomming POST '/login' and POST '/register' requests.
 This middleware ensures the user filled out both the email and password fields before logging in or registering.
 If they have not, a page explaining the missing credentials is rendered.
 - I also played around with the style to keep the colors and forms more consistent.
+- I made a few additional views (not required by the project specs) to display error messages and analytics details.

+## Known Issues
+- All data is stored in a local object.
+Therefore, data is non-persistant.
+Every time the server is restarted, all users, urls and associated analytics is wiped clean.
+- When running the program from my vagrant machine, the time stamp seems to be off by a few hours.
+When running on my local machine, this issue is not present.